fritesh/json-patch/README.md

 final JsonNode patchNode = JsonDiff.asJson(source, target);
 ```

-**Important note**: the API offers **no guarantee at all** about patch "reuse";
-that is, the generated patch is only guaranteed to safely transform the given
-source to the given target.
-Do not expect it to give the result you expect on
-another source/target pair!

 ### JSON Merge Patch

 As for `JsonPatch`, you may use either Jackson or "direct" initialization: